inria-UFF/VRPSolverEasy/docs/Demos/CVRPTW.rst

                            var_cost_dist=1
                            )

-Here, the start point id and the end point id = 0 because we have only one depot from which all the vehicles start and return.
+As there is only one depot with id 0, the vehicle start and end in the point with id 0.

 Add depot and customers
 ^^^^^^^^^^^^^^^^^^^^^^^^